 - Click Save & Close.

 If the styles you apply don't change the text in the way you expect, it's usually because the content was copied and pasted from a website or word-processing program and additional, hidden code was added.
 Remove extra formatting from your content before applying styling in Style tab.

 Enable Dynamic Content

 When you design an email, you can turn any content block into Dynamic Content that displays only for certain recipients.
-This helps you target different types of contacts at the same time with a single email.
+This helps target different types of subscribers at the same time with a single email.

 To learn more about Dynamic Content and how to enable it in your content block, check out About Dynamic Content.

-Create a four-column layout.
-To do this, select a two-column layout on the Template step, add a Boxed Text block to each column, and then set each block to two columns on the Settings tab, like we show above.
+- Create a four-column layout.
+To do this, select a two-column layout on the Template step, add a Boxed Text block to each column, and then set each block to two columns on the Settings tab.

 Design a layout with different colored backgrounds for each Boxed Text block.
 Background colors are set for each campaign layout section—such as header, body, footer.
 Boxed Text blocks can also call out content sections with color.